bpf-endeavor/bpf-app-offload-measurement/docs/ARTIFACT.md

-# Complete Guide To Reporducing Everthing
+# Complete Guide To Reproducing Everything

 > Please be kind with the codes, commands, and machines you're using.
-It takes time and understanding :)
+It has taken us a lot of time and many surprises to do these test.
+It will require time and understanding to repeat them. :)

 ## Hardware

+Experiments were performed using two servers connected back-to-back via 100 Gbps links through Mellanox ConnectX-6 NICs.
+Servers were equipped with the Intel Xeon Silver 4310 CPU running at 2.10GHz with 24 CPU cores.
+The CPU has 1.1 MB of L1 cache, 30 MB of L2 cache, and 36 MB of L3 cache.
+Servers have 128 GB of DDR4 memory with 3200 MHz frequency.
+Each machine has two NUMA nodes.
+Programs were configured to run on the same NUMA node connected to the NIC.
+We used Linux kernel version 6.8.0-rc7, version 14 of the clang for compiling the eBPF programs and targeted version 3 of the eBPF ISA (`-mcpu=v3`).

+**The experiments in the paper were not performed on Cloudlab machines.
+But we tested them on following Cloudlab machines for the sake of reproducibility.**

 Get two c6525-100g servers from Cloudlab Utah cluster with Ubuntu-22 image.

 ## Setup